 A net operating loss (NOL) occurs when business deductions exceed business income and it can also occur when certain nonbusiness deductions exceed taxable income for the year.
-Tax law allows individuals or C corporations to carryback NOLs to prior years to claim a refund or to carry forward a loss for no more than 20 years to reduce taxable income in each of the years in which the NOL can be carried.
+Tax law allows individuals or C corporations to carry forward a loss indefinitely to reduce taxable income in each of the years in which the NOL can be carried.
 NOLs can be used to offset income by self-employed individuals, professionals, farmers, and other individuals with casualty losses exceeding their income.
 Pass-through entities cannot claim NOLs, but partners, members of limited liability companies, and shareholders of S corporations can claim NOLs proportionate to their ownership interest in the business entity.

-Tax law allows net operating losses to be deducted because they obviously reduce income, but net operating losses also equalize the taxes of different taxpayers with different types of businesses where income may be highly variable.
+Tax law allowed net operating losses to be deducted because they obviously reduce income, but net operating losses also equalize the taxes of different taxpayers with different types of businesses where income may be highly variable.
 For instance, compare a hypothetical biotech firm with a janitorial service.
-Suppose the effective tax rate on $100,000 is 25% and on $1 million is 35%, and that the janitorial service earns $100,000 per year for 10 years and the biotech firm earns nothing in the first 2 years but $1 million in the 3rd year, and then earns no income for the remaining 7 years.
-If the biotech firm could not carryback and carry forward its net operating losses, it would have to pay an effective tax rate of 35%, or $350,000, while the janitorial firm would only have to pay 25% of its ten-year income in taxes, or $250,000, even though both firms earned the same amount of money over the 10-year period.
+Suppose the effective tax rate on $100,000 is 25% and on $1 million is 35%, and that the janitorial service earns $100,000 per year for 10 years and the biotech firm earns nothing in the first 9 years but $1 million in the last year.
+If the biotech firm could not carry forward its net operating losses, it would have to pay an effective tax rate of 35%, or $350,000, while the janitorial firm would only have to pay 25% of its 10-year income in taxes, or $250,000, even though both firms earned the same amount of money over the 10-year period.

-A sole proprietor has a $42,000 NOL in 2010, which is first carried back 2 years, then applied to future tax years until the NOL is used up.
+A sole proprietor has a $42,000 NOL in 2020, which is applied to future tax years until the NOL is used up.

 If the taxpayer claimed a NOL on a joint return, then it can be used to offset the joint income.
 However, if the taxpayer was single when the NOL occurred, then it can only be used to offset his income.
-If the NOL was claimed on a joint return, but the taxpayer was single or married to someone else, either in the carryback or carryforward periods, then only the portion of the NOL that was used to offset his own income can be used in other years.
+If the NOL was claimed on a joint return, but the taxpayer was single or married to someone else, then only the portion of the NOL used to offset his own income can be used in future years.

 The taxpayer should notify the IRS about the NOL deductions by attaching a statement for each claimed NOL showing the pertinent facts about the NOL, including a computation showing how the NOL deduction was calculated.